ladushki/search-service/readme.md

 ### Controllers

-You don't have to worry about authentication and password recovery anymore.
-I created four controllers you can find in the `App\Api\V1\Controllers` for those operations.

 For each controller there's an already setup route in `routes/api.php` file:

 * `GET api/import`, imports data from csv;